fecgov/fec-testing/Testing-Scripts/Test-Script_2017-05-02.md

 ### Navigation

+Switching gears a little bit...let's go back to the home page. [user goes to home page].

-- Switching gears a little bit....can you find out if there are any elections coming up near you?
+- Can you find out if there are any elections coming up near you?

 - What were you trying to do the last time you visited the FEC site?
 Can you do that with what you see here?